Theatre Studies

 2201F - Understanding Performance

 This course will equip students with the primary tools necessary to conduct basic performance analysis.
 From costumes to lighting and sound effects to textual alterations, students will learn to analyze a production while exploring the social, political, and aesthetic meanings of the required texts.
+This year, we will be seeing The Sound of Music at the Grand Theatre in London and The Knight of the Burning Pestle at Western.
 0.5 course

 How does the shape an artwork takes contribute to its aesthetic and political power?
 When artworks flex across form and media how do their messages change?
 What did Marshall McLuhan mean when he said “the medium is the message”?
 How do genre and form shape social and political discourse?
 In this course, students explore these questions and more as they investigate texts that assume multiple cultural forms and represent a diversity of perspectives.
 0.5 course